inpanel/inpanel-desktop/README.md

 # inpanel-desktop

-the Desktop Application for InPanel
+the Desktop Client for InPanel